rajtechreformers/k12-co-teacher/lambdas/inference/STUDENT_PROFILE_CONFIG_YAML_README.md

 # Student Profile Configuration Guide

 This guide explains how to customize the `student_profile_config.yaml` file to control what student information gets included in AI inference without modifying any code.
+Feel free to reference `student_profile_config_superset_example.yaml` for a sample superset of possible fields for student profile data.

 ## Overview